 No 59 is a brand new holiday home in the heart of the old cente of Ghent between the Prinsenhof and the old bequinage.
-No 59 is a loft with a lot of light, in the center of Ghent but still quiet.
-We offer a loft furnished with vintage design furniture and with all modern comfort.
+No 59 is a very cosy holiday home, furnished with comfortable vintage furniture.
+It is located in the center of Ghent but still in a quiet location.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Rooms||1 bedroom, 2 bathrooms of which 1 en suite and 1 toilet only|

 |Check in time:||15:00|

 |Nearest travel links||Nearest airport: Brussels Airport 68 km, Nearest railway: Ghent Sint Pieters 2 km|

 |Notes||No pets allowed, No smoking at this property|

 |Standard||Kettle, Toaster, Iron, Hair dryer|